 The Hike: Walk down the unsigned fire road, which is officially named Crenshaw Extension Trail.
 Leaving red-roofed milliondollar residences behind, you'll look ahead to a million-dollar view.
 The green hills, bedecked with lupine in spring, roll to the sea.
-Geology students will note several marine terraces, while botany students will observe the Peninsula's unique blend of native brush and imported flora gone tank and an unsigned three-way intersection.
-The leftward trail climbs to a fire station.
-The trail dead-ahead will be your return route on this walk.
-Continue right with Crenshaw Extension Trail, which soon drops into a wildflower-splashed meadow known as Peacock Flats.
-It's doubtful you'll see a peacock here, but you might hear the shrill call of the "watchdog of the Peninsula" from other parts of the trail.
-The aggresssive birds are popular pets around here.
+Geology students will note several marine terraces, while botany students will observe the Peninsula's unique blend of native brush and imported flor a gone wild.